benders5e/benders5e/firebender.md

 The attack bonus is hereafter referred to as your firebending modifier.

+#### Bonus Attack
+Firebenders are fierce fighters.
+Anytime you use your action to make a firebending attack (basic or with a form), you may use your bonus action to make a basic firebending attack.

 ### Defusion
-Starting at 2nd level, you can use your reaction to defuse an attack when you are hit by a basic ranged firebending attack (not one that is the result of a firebending form, and not specialized firebending such as combustion).
+Starting at 2nd level, you can use your reaction to defuse an attack when you are hit by a ranged non-bending attack or a basic ranged bending attack (not one that is the result of a form or specialized bending).
 When you do so, the damage you take from the attack is reduced by half.

-Starting at 4th level, you can do this even if you have no hands free, as long as you have at least one foot free.
+Any fire damage is reduced to 0.

 You can use this ability a number of times equal to your bending modifier per long rest.

 ### Stance
 Beginning at 2nd level, you adopt a particular stance as your specialty.
 Choose one of the following options: